 An electric vehicle’s battery is the automobile’s very heart.
 Without it, your car won’t work.
-All of your EV’s electrical component–and the computer–wont be operational if not for the power from the battery.
+All of your EV’s electrical components–and the computer–won’t be operational if not for the power from the battery.

-All of the processes involved in making your car run, goes by its battery.
-You take this component out, you might as well throw your EV because it will be useless.
+All of the processes involved in making your car run go by its battery.
+If you take this component out, you might as well throw your EV because it will be useless.
 In the same vein, if the battery is damaged, or if it’s not working to its optimal condition, your car’s potential will be hampered.

 Monitor Your EV Battery’s Health

 We mentioned earlier that charging and driving habits impact your electric car battery’s life.
-Some of the routine activities we do involving our EV’s may not be beneficial to it.
-It doesn’t hurt to unlearn those habits and adhere to beneficial practices instead if we want our electric car to running for a long time.
+Some of the routine activities we do involve our EVs may not be beneficial to them.
+It doesn’t hurt to unlearn those habits and adhere to beneficial practices instead if we want our electric car to run for a long time.

 Most importantly, EV users, drivers, owners, and prospective buyers should have their cars regularly checked.
 One of the first and foremost that needs preventive and regular monitoring is the electric vehicle’s battery.

 We must be able to tell if our car’s battery is working well or not.
-On the average, a battery will last 10 to 20 years with manufacturers giving an eight-year and 100,000 miles warranty.
-With this figures alone, you can have an idea when the battery will give out.
+On average, a battery will last 10 to 20 years with manufacturers giving an eight-year and 100,000 miles warranty.
+With these figures alone, you can have an idea of when the battery will give out.

 We should also check for the battery’s charge making sure it’s within optimum to safe levels.
 Be wary of your car’s performance.
 If it has performance issues, trace the source of the problem.

 Our electric vehicles are the future of driving.
-Despite initial apprehensions about the mandate to replace conventional internal combustion engine cars, more are making the switch to EV.
+Despite initial apprehensions about the mandate to replace conventional internal combustion engine cars, more are making the switch to EVs.
 Why not?
-This alternative to fuel automobiles offer promising benefits.
+This alternative to fuel automobiles offers promising benefits.

-The most essential advantage of driving these future vehicles is its significantly lower carbon footprint.
-From ultra-low to zero emission, EVs are a step towards the right direction.
-It’s a step closer towards attaining a cleaner air in the UK.
+The most essential advantage of driving these future vehicles is their significantly lower carbon footprint.
+From ultra-low to zero-emission, EVs are a step towards the right direction.
+It’s a step closer towards attaining cleaner air in the UK.